You’ll Never Guess What I Saw…

 Featured

-Introducing Dream Worlds [ and Open Systems ], Ellen’s upcoming debut novel.
+Introducing Dream Worlds [ and Open Systems ], a metaphysical journey of courage, mystery, and the human system.

-Based on some of her own dreams and habit of metaphysical thinking, the story follows a girl and her adventures during the summer months of her first year in town.
-Written ostensibly for teens, its appeal extends to middle grade readers and young adults of all ages.
+The story follows a girl and her adventures during the summer months of her first year in town.
+Written for young adults of all ages, it will also appeal to middle grade readers.

 Her dreams were troubling her, but that wasn’t half of what she had in store.
 Jan finally found the courage to enter the forest, but what she encountered was far more than she had bargained for.